HARMONIOUS -- Human-like reactive motion control and multimodal perception for humanoid robots: Materials and Methods

-The output $\mathbf{x}\left(t\right)$ of the filter in Eq. \ref{eq:minjerk-lti} provides a sampling of the input $\mathbf{x}_d\left(t\right)$ that is ``quasi'' minimum-jerk, being the filter only an approximation of the system (Eq. \ref{eq:minjerk-ltv}), although we proved that it is reliable and effective in smoothing out sharp transitions while guaranteeing bell-shaped velocity profiles.
+The output $\mathbf{x}\left(t\right) \in \mathbb{R}^3$ of the filter in Eq. \ref{eq:minjerk-lti} provides a sampling of the input $\mathbf{x}_d\left(t\right)$ that is ``quasi'' minimum-jerk, being the filter only an approximation of the system (Eq. \ref{eq:minjerk-ltv}), although the authors in \cite{pattacini_experimental_2010} proved that it is reliable and effective in smoothing out sharp transitions while guaranteeing bell-shaped velocity profiles.